 Directions

 - In a large mixing bowl, mix sugars and flour.
-Add remaining ingredients, beating very well.
+Add remaining ingredients except pecans, beating very well.
 (A pie not mixed well enough may end up with a layer of sugar at the bottom of the filling – check the filling by rubbing a bit between your fingers to make sure the sugars have dissolved.)

 Notes